 Here is a quick refresher on calculating involute gear geometrical relationships:

 So, if we want this gear to mate with an adjacent involute gear but want the adjacent gear to have a doubled diameter of 1632 inches or 1.1875, the adjacent gear will need the following number of teeth:

 We want to create the edge of the tooth as if it were a point on the imaginary string unwinding from our post.
+This is the first step in designing the involute gear tooth profile.
 To do this, in a new sketch on the same plane, we first create a horizontal line at the top of the circle, and then create a line with the pressure angle (20 degrees, since that’s common) which passes through the top of the circle, so we end up with a sketch that looks like the one below.